 Like a lot of young men of my generation, I went through my Hemingway phase; I passed a dull winter in the 1960s working as a tour guide and when there were no tourists I was off with Ernest to Paris or Cuba or Spain.
 Later biographies made him interesting for other reasons, and moving to Oak Park, Hemingway’s home town, made writing about him inevitable.

-In the interest of accuracy, I reprint a letter I felt obliged to send to my editors at the Review, which appeared there on August 19, 1990.
+In the interest of accuracy, I reprint this letter I felt obliged to send to my editors at the Review, which appeared there on August 19, 1990.

 To the Editor:

 Inaccuracies of some importance survived to spoil my complaint about Hemingway as a draw for tourism.

 For example, the ''entire wildebeest'' described as resident at his Key West house was, I was disappointed to learn, merely a head.
 It hung in the dining room until it went the way of all flesh and had to be withdrawn; I am told that there is still an antelope head in the study, which ought to be worth the trip.

 Also, the dish concocted for that famous Hemingway family reunion was a torta rustica, not a tortica rustica.
 A tortica, I believe, is a part essential to the carburetors in Fiat engines.

 Readers more interested in Illinoisiana than writers should know that this piece is rather good on Oak Park, which some Oak Parkers did not like.
 I also wrote a lengthy piece about the writer for the Reader but that one took a very different tack from this one.

 I had fun working with the Review's editors, and had hopes of doing more such pieces, but soon after, the editor who liked my stuff was promoted within the Times and the opportunity disappeared.